jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 This assumes that the scenario files are in *scen* directory and `-f2 scen/[KPLU]*.txt` produces empty list of files.
 Better solution for scenario projects is under construction (E GHG Scenarios).

+### checkinventoryvalues.py:
+Compare two inventories and check for 1) too large differences in inventory values, 2) changes in notation keys and
+3) missing UID's.

+The sample command line assumes 2018 inventory  is in 2018crf directory and 2019 inventory in crf directory.
+Output file is GHGComparison.txt.

+	(lukeghg) prompt% compareinventoryvalues.py -p '2018crf/[KPLU]*.csv' -c crf/[KPLU]*.csv -m crf/lukeghg/300_500_mappings_1.1.csv \
+	  -f GHGComparison.tx -t 20

+The `-t` option defines that values more that 20% will be accounted for.
+More precisely, if any two values in a time series from the two inventories differ more that this threshold value, the two time series will be printed out.
+Excel file of the same name (GHGComparison.xlsx) will also be generated.

 ### lulucf-table-612.py:
 Produce Table 6-1.2 in LuluTable6-1.2.xlsx.
 In the command line example inventory files are in *crf* directory.

 	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LuluTable6-1.2.xlsx -d crf/

-Please note you must have set up public private key for `ssh`. `lulucf-table-612.py`  will fetch biomasses (first two rows in the table) from hirsi for the current inventory year.
+Please note you must have set up public private key for `ssh`. `lulucf-table-612.py`  will fetch biomasses first two rows in the table) from hirsi server for the current inventory year.

 ### kptable-appendix11b.py:
 Produce Table Appendix11b in KPTable_Appendix11b.txt.
 Read it to excel with *#* as a column separator.